Home > Sites > Jerusalem > New Gate

 Click on the photos to view in higher resolution...

-Another view of the gate.
+Another view of the gate:

 An interesting detail can be seen near the gate - a Shield of David ("Magen-David") is embedded in the wall near the corner of the wall.

-Excavations (2003) - The excavations were conducted along the wall, east of the new gate.
-In the 4 areas that were opened, the archaeologists identified findings dated from the 10th C AD.
+• Excavations (2003) – The excavations were conducted along the wall, east of the new gate.
+In the 4 areas that were opened, the archaeologists identified findings dated from the 10th century AD.
 They concluded that the present wall in the north-western section was built on the remains of fortifications from earlier periods.
 The ancient walls therefore dictated the course of the newer 16th C Ottoman wall which stands today.
-Traces of a Crusader-era gate, perhaps "Lazarus gate", was unearthed 150M to the east of the new gate, near the corner of the wall.
-It was the "new gate" of the Crusaders period, built to allow easy access for the pilgrims to the Holy Sepulcher after they were forbidden to enter through Damascus gate.
+Traces of a Crusader-era gate, perhaps “Lazarus gate”, was unearthed 150M to the east of the new gate, near the corner of the wall.
+It was the “new gate” of the Crusaders period, built to allow easy access for the pilgrims to the Holy Sepulcher after they were forbidden to enter through Damascus gate.

-Lions' Gate<---previous Jerusalem site--<<< All Sites >>>---next Jerusalem site--> Mount Zion
+Lions’ Gate<—previous Jerusalem site–<<< All Sites >>>—next Jerusalem site–> Mount Zion